Self-hosted S3 Compatible Gateway

 You have two ways to configure your Gateway ST:

-- Interactive Setup (only if it is your first setup)
+- Self-hosted S3 Compatible Gateway (only if it is your first setup)

 1. Setup your S3 gateway by running the following command and following the instructions provided by the wizard: